Once you’ve found the content you’re looking for, this tutorial will teach you how to view it and make sense of it.

 If you’ve already loaded a dashboard and want to get fresh data, click the gear icon in the upper right and select Clear Cache & Refresh to rerun the queries for all elements on the dashboard.
 If you want to refresh a specific dashboard element, click the gear icon on any tile and choose Clear Cache & Refresh.

 Please note that frequently using the Clear Cache & Refresh option on a dashboard with many tiles, or very large reports, can cause a strain on your database.
 You can check the age of the dashboard’s data to the left of the Run button to see if the refresh is truly needed.

 Exploring the Data Used in a Dashboard

 Dashboards are also starting points for further exploration.
-You can click the gear icon in the upper right of a tile, then choose to explore the underlying data.
-From there, you can continue to explore related queries for your particular interest.
+You can click the title of a tile to explore its underlying data, or you can click the gear icon in the upper right of a tile, then choose to explore from there.
+Once you arrive at the Explore page you can continue to adjust the query for your particular interest.

 You also can click or hover on some elements in the dashboard tiles (such as a slice of a pie chart) to view more details about the data.
 You can learn the skills to explore the details of a dashboard’s data on the exploring data pages.

 When exploring a dashboard or Look, you can navigate to other items within the same Space by using the drop-down in the upper left.

 You now know how to view and understand existing Looks and dashboards.
 If you’d like to learn how to create your own reports, check out our Exploring Data in Looker page.

 Otherwise, in the next section you can learn how to share information that you find in Looker.